 Why did I want to learn to be a magician?
 Pt 3 – MTV and trusting the wrong people

-I really didn’t think this would take this many parts, but apparently I thoroughly enjoy talking about myself, so thank you for continuing to read and listen to me ramble on!
+I really didn’t think this would take this many parts, but apparently, I thoroughly enjoy talking about myself, so thank you for continuing to read and listen to me ramble on!

-Not really great press for the building, so it came time to move venue.
+Not great press for the building, so it came time to move venue.
 So we had to say goodbye to our beautiful old hotel, with incredible marble floors, beautiful lobby, two fantastic stages in our cabaret room and an incredible bar.
 James Karp, our director, managed to find a new venue for us, so we were up and running again after just a few months.

 It was in this new venue that we were soon approached by MTV, or one of their representatives, about using us as part of a pilot for a new TV show, called “The New Crowd” which would be all about people breaking into a new community.
 I would be one of two people that the pilot would focus on, documenting my first stage performance; and the other person was a girl breaking into the roller derby community.

 So I began working on a stage show, collaborating with James Karp, our director, and James Taylor, our choreographer.
 We brainstormed, picked out some effects and got the ball rolling.
-I also had a new suit, tailor made with a few hidden extras of course.
+I also had a new suit, tailor-made with a few hidden extras, of course.
 Everything was coming together quite nicely.

-James and I built the first two effects ourselves, but I had to purchase the third from someone I never should have trusted.
+James and I built the first two effects ourselves, but I had to purchase the third from someone I should never have trusted.
 I can be quite forgiving and trusting, rarely assuming anyone is out to get me, and this is one of those times it bit me in the arse.
 Hard.
 I went to the same magician who had previously threatened my life while I worked at Tharen’s.
 I know, not my smartest move.
 Let’s call him Oliver for the sake of anonymity.

-Showtime arrived and I had to go ahead with only my two effects.
+Showtime arrived, and I had to go ahead with only my two effects.
 They both went very well, considering I was under-rehearsed and nervous as anything.
-I did have to run backstage and grab a pen about halfway through which was unexpected, but my audience member was obliging enough to dance for the rest of our viewer’s entertainment.
+I did have to run backstage and grab a pen about halfway through, which was unexpected, but my audience member was obliging enough to dance for the rest of our viewer’s entertainment.